Yanran1123/CIS3260/README.md

 **Test**

- + Exams are designed to test (1) stduents' understanding of the key concepts of programming, and (2) their capabilities to correctly apply these concepts to create, debug, execute, and test well-designed and readable applications in Java.
+ + Exams are designed to test (1) stduents' understanding of the key concepts of programming, (2) their capabilities to correctly apply these concepts to create, debug, execute, and test well-designed and readable applications in Java, and (3) their critical thinking about the most up-to-date technologies that are created by programming and the phenomena that are shaped by those technologies.
  + There will be one midterm exam (2.5 hours) and one final exam (2.5 hours).
  + All exames will be graded (see **4.
 Grading Policy** for details).
  + Make-up exams will ***not*** be given.